Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

 as the test statistic.
-We calculated the value of $Z$ and obtained the corresponding p-value through the built-in function $ranksum$ of Matlab.
-The significant level was set to 0.05.
-If the p-value is less than the significant level, the null hypothesis $H_0$ will be rejected; otherwise, we can deem the improvement of IFPD-CS in steganographic security statistically signiﬁcant and reliable.
-Relevant experimental results on the PSB and PMN datasets are presented in Table \ref{tab3} and Table \ref{tab4} respectively, where p-values greater than the significance level are represented in bold.
-In a nutshell, compared with Chao, VND/LSBR, and HPD-R, IFPD-CS has a remarkable security enhancement, but for Li at low payloads, the enhancement is not always significant, which is consistent with the experimental results shown in Fig. \ref{e2}.
+We use the built-in function $ranksum$ of MATLAB to calculate the value of $Z$ and obtain the corresponding p-value.
+The significance level is set to 0.05.
+If the p-value is less than the significance level, we reject the null hypothesis $H_0$, indicating that the security improvement of IFPD-CS is statistically significant.
+Experimental results on the PSB and PMN datasets are presented in Appendix F. In general, our analysis reveals that when compared to Chao, VND/LSBR, Li, and HPD-R, IFPD-CS exhibits a significant improvement in steganography security.